synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 not, then we wait for a writer to be released (signaled by an input into the channel `release`), and try to acquire a writer again.

-**Race condition #1**: file_controller: acquireWriter's descriptor limit check may not extend into the following if-statement.

 #### 4.2.1.2 Writing data with a writer

 `Write` writes binary data into the file handle acquired in the previous step and updates